 The vast majority of running shorts come with a built-in liner, but for dudes who would rather their shorts be liner-less, we recommend the Adidas Design 2 Move shorts.
 They have absolutely no interior liner, so you'll need to pair these with your underwear or go commando.
 They also include a fair bit of Climacool mesh, which aids in breathability and quick-drying, and are relatively inexpensive.
 The two large hand pockets make it easy to wear these shorts to and from the gym, or for the day, as they easily hold any items you need to carry.

 Of course, no liner means a lack of support, which may not be a big deal when working out, but typically becomes an issue when running regularly.
 Liners are generally lower profile and less material than if you wear separate boxers or briefs.
 While they can carry a lot, the deep hand pockets aren't really suitable for carrying items when running.
 As such, these shorts may not be the best everyday running option, but are likely a great workout or gym short, and can be used for sports like basketball.

 If you are someone who likes to rock a little flair when out on your runs and find yourself sick of the same old black or solid colors of most running shorts, check out the Janji AFO Middle shorts.
 These shorts have by far the coolest and most interesting color patterns of any we have seen.
-Janji bases all of their designs off the inspiration derived from different countries — for 2020, the look is from the Philippines.
+Janji bases all of their designs off the inspiration derived from different countries — this particular look is from the Philippines.
 While we tested the Midnight Plaid, we can't help but shout out to the awesome Flora Orchid color.
 We also love the comfort of the mesh-lined, flat waistband, a stark contrast to thicker, itchier ones we tested.